-Congratulations Sensei Mares !
+Congratulations Yamila !

 The Bushido Award is given to the competitor that has demonstrated karate in the true spirit of budo.
 It is not necessarily given to the best competitor but is also awarded for extrodinary displays of sportsmanship and spirit.